Jose Siri Player Props: Rays vs. Athletics

 Jose Siri At The Plate

-- Siri has picked up a hit in 61.5% of his 39 games this season, with more than one hit in 12.8% of those games.
+- In 62.5% of his 40 games this season, Siri has picked up at least one hit.
+He's also had five multi-hit games.

-- In 28.2% of his games this season, he has hit a long ball, and 7.7% of his trips to the plate.
+- Looking at the 40 games he has played this season, he's hit a long ball in 12 of them (30.0%), and in 8.2% of his trips to the plate.

+- In 18 games this season (45.0%), Siri has picked up an RBI, and in eight of those games (20.0%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.